Theleruby/theledora-gamescope/README.md

 ## About this image

 This image (**theledora-gamescope**) is based on [bazzite-deck:stable-43](https://github.com/ublue-os/bazzite/pkgs/container/bazzite-deck).
 It is intended for handhelds and home theater PCs which have AMD GPUs (RX 400 series or later).
 It behaves roughly like the Steam Deck, booting into a gamescope session (Steam Gaming Mode) by default, with a KDE Plasma desktop session being available for system maintenance tasks.
-The experience should be very similar to SteamOS.
+If you own a Steam Deck then the experience should be very close to what you're used to already.

-If being used for a home theater PC, it is best paired with the new Steam Controller, although it works "fine" with Xbox controllers (just you won't have any trackpads or rear buttons).
+If being used for a home theater PC, it is best paired with the new Steam Controller, although it works fine with various other types of controllers.
+When using a non-Steam controller, the options menu can be accessed by pressing Xbox+A or equivalent.

 Intel and NVIDIA GPUs are not supported on this image.
 If you need to support an NVIDIA GPU then you should use the desktop image instead.

+Note that when you're using the gamescope session it will claim you're running SteamOS despite this being inaccurate.
+This is due to limitations of the Steam Gaming Mode UI and can just be ignored.

 ## Legal notice and disclaimer